edbarnes01/SwiftUI/Walkthroughs/Gestures/Walkthrough.md

 If you know how I like to set up my projects then you'll be familiar with these file names.
 If not, maybe check [this](https://github.com/edbarnes01/SwiftUI/tree/main/BeforeYouRead#file-structure) out.

-These are the files you're going to need and which option you should choose:
+These are the files you're going to need and which option you should choose for each:

 - Container (SwiftUI)
 - Main      (SwiftUI)